8char/laux-compiler/README.md

 ## Types

-**This is real time type checking, so don't run it in something that gets run A TON, like every frame** _Currently doens't work with arrow functions, fixing later_
+**This is real-time type checking, so don't run it in something that gets run A TON, like every frame** _Currently doesn't work with arrow functions, fixing later_

 ```lua
 function Foo(bar: string)